How to create a personal email address

 With about 3.3 billion email accounts registered worldwide, if you have a common name like Sarah, Jane, James or Thomas and want to include it in your free email address, the chances are you won’t find one that you can share with your friends without feeling embarrassed.

-While it can be hard to bag an address that relates to your name in any way, there’s always a better option – an email address that’s personalised to your domain.
+While it can be hard to bag a free email address that relates to your name in any way, there’s always a better option – an email address that’s personalised to your domain.
 While it may seem like a small detail in the larger branding picture, a custom email is hugely important.
 Here’s why:

 - firstname.lastname@example.org looks professional.
 It shows you’re serious about what you do.